Large time behavior for the 3D Navier-Stokes with Navier boundary conditions: Introduction

-In broad terms, we follow closely the corresponding results for $\alpha = \infty$.
+In broad terms, we follow the general strategy developed for similar results when $\alpha = \infty$.
 Existence is tackled by passing to the limit in a Galerkin approximation and the exponential decay is obtained by combining a Poincar\'{e}-type inequality with an integral Gronwall-type inequality.
 However, the Navier friction condition introduces a few technical hurdles that must be addressed.
 Specifically, we must account for the various equivalent weak formulations of the problem, the precise choice of basis for the Galerkin approximation, in a way that is consistent with the Navier condition, and the influence of the geometry of the boundary.
-In \cite{CMR}, Clopeau and collaborators addressed several of these issues in the two-dimensional case, proving global well-posedness of \eqref{NSwNBC} and convergence of the vanishing viscosity limit.
-We make use of some of the ideas developed in \cite{CMR}, adapting and extending them as needed to the three-dimensional case.

 In \cite{BJ21}, H. Baba and M. Jazar studied the long-time behavior of a weak solution to the Navier-Stokes system in a bounded 3D domain with Navier-type boundary conditions.
 In their work, the friction condition $[(2Su)\n + \alpha u]_{\tang} = 0$ is replaced by assuming vorticity is normal to the boundary.
 These types of boundary conditions are only equivalent in special cases, namely, if $\Omega$ is a half-space, and $\alpha = 0$, or if $\Omega$ is a sphere of radius $r>0$ and $\alpha = 2/r$.
 Moreover, their result only applies to initial data which satisfies their boundary condition and lies in the orthogonal complement of the kernel of the Stokes operator within that initial data space.
 Furthermore, they only obtain algebraic decay of the solution in energy norm.
+Recently a study on the long-time asymptotics of strong solutions with $\alpha = 0$ has become available, see \cite{BFP24}, which rediscovers some of the details in the present work.